 Cracked teeth or crooked front teeth present challenges for any dental specialist.
 The cracks have to be located, usually by X-ray, and a cracked tooth repair performed.
-The dentists at Yonkers Dental Spa can fix crooked front teeth and cracked tooth syndrome before these conditions lead to continued pain.
+The dentists at Yonkers, NY dentistry center can fix crooked front teeth and cracked tooth syndrome before these conditions lead to continued pain.

 A fracture, split or crack running through a tooth can be painful — or it can set the stage for worsening problems for your teeth.
 The pressure of biting down causes a crack to spread, eventually exposing the pulp of the tooth to temperatures and bacteria.
 The crack may be located in the tooth enamel or inside the tooth, making it hard to find.